dialogic-godot/documentation/documentation/creating-extensions.md

 - layout presets
 - Dialogic nodes.

-## 📜 Content
+# 📜 Table of Contents
 [toc]

-## 1. Getting started
+# 1. Getting started

 The best way to create an extension is to use the extension creator in the dialogic settings (General).

 <img src="/media/extension_creator.png" width="600"/>

 By clicking the `Create New Extension` button, you can set up an extension folder and a custom event script.
 Enter a name for the new module and select what you would like to add.
 Then click `Create`.
+This should create a folder inside your extensions folder with two scripts: `index.gd` and `event_(module name here).gd`.

 ```admonish warning
 Existing files will be overwritten!